orta/relay/website/spec/Connections.md

 # Edge Types

-A type that is returned in list form by a connection type's `edges` field is considered by Relay to be an *Edge Type*.
+A type that is returned in list form by a connection type's `edges` field is considered by this spec to be an *Edge Type*.
 Edge types must be an "Object" as defined in the "Type System" section of the GraphQL Specification.

 ## Fields